astronomer/airflow-guides/guides/airflow-redshift.md

     )
 ```

-Notice that the `template_searchpath` parameter is used on the `DAG()` object.
-This means that our `.sql` file should be located at `/usr/local/airflow/include/example_dag_redshift/sql/fct_listing.sql`.
-For this example, we use the following SQL file:
+Notice that `template_searchpath` is set in the `DAG()` configuration.
+This means the DAG will look for the `.sql` file at `/usr/local/airflow/include/example_dag_redshift/sql/fct_listing.sql`.
+For this example, let's use the following SQL file:

 ```sql
 begin;